EsotericSquishyy/ergo/README.md

 ```
 The installation is working if the compile didn't fail and `test.pdf` looks like this:
 <img src="gallery/test_output.png" width="50%">

-### Updating package

-If you want to use a different version of the package than the one currently installed you can do one of the following:
-- **To keep previous version:** Clone this repository a second time (in a different directory) and run `scripts/setup.sh` in the new repository's root directory.
-Note this will remove the any previous verion's symlink that has the same version number as the one you are installing.
-- **To remove previous version:** Pull the changes from the target release/commit and rerun `scripts/setup.sh` from the root of the project directory.
-Optionally, you can remove the dangling symlink from the Typst local package directory.

 ## Known Issues
 - Incorrect colors for arrows in drawing packages such as [Fletcher](https://github.com/Jollywatt/typst-fletcher) when using `gruvbox_dark` color scheme.